vaadin/flow-components/README.md

 `master` branch is the latest version of all the components that will be released in the [Vaadin platform](https://github.com/vaadin/platform).

-## Compiling all the components and their modules
+## Compiling all the components and their modules including ITs

 - `mvn clean compile -DskipTests -T C2`

+## Compiling all modules but excluding ITs

+- `mvn clean compile -DskipTests -Drelease -T C2`

-## Packaging all the modules
+## Installing all modules

-- `mvn clean package -DskipTests -T C2`
+- `mvn clean install -DskipTests -Drelease -T C2`

 ## Running one component demo